AnanyaSNadig/Hostel_Management_System/README.md

 ### **FRONTEND:**

-Python library Stremlit is used.
+Python library Streamlit is used.

 CRUD operations have been implemented.